 Legality.
 A valid contract can only be made for actions that are legal.

-Mutual assent, adequate consideration, capacity, and legality constitute a valid contract, regardless whether someone writes it on paper or in a Google Doc — or even if they don’t write it at all.
-Oral contracts are legally binding, though harder to litigate for obvious reasons.
+Mutual assent, adequate consideration, capacity, and legality are elements of a valid contract, regardless whether someone writes it on paper or in a Google Doc — or even if they don’t write it at all.
+Oral contracts can be legally binding, though harder to enforce for obvious reasons.

 Advantages of e-contracts

-Attorneys get paid by the hour, and they bill in six-minute increments.
+Most attorneys get paid by the hour, and they may bill in six-minute increments.
 Those tenths of an hour add up fast.
 E-contracts allow attorneys negotiating a contract to compare drafts, add changes, and make corrections much faster than they could if they were working on paper.

 E-contracts, just like email, move much faster and at essentially zero expense compared with their analog predecessors.
 E-contracts allow even small businesses to retain freelancers and to look for them internationally.